weld-io/invitation-game/README.md

 Inviter’s score is accumulated, and rewards can be triggered at certain score levels.
 Rewards can be trigger web callbacks and/or email being sent.

+`rewards` collection in MongoDB:

+	/* For Inviter */
+	{
+		"recipient": "inviter",
+		"score": 1,
+		"description": "One free month of My Website.", "claimInstructions": "Use discount code INVITED1 at www.mywebsite.com/upgrade" }
+	{
+		"recipient": "inviter",
+		"score": 3,
+		"description": "Three free months of My Website.", "claimInstructions": "Use discount code INVITED3 at www.mywebsite.com/upgrade" },

+	/* For Invitee */
+	{
+		"recipient": "invitee",
+		"score": ,
+		"description": "One free month of My Website.", "claimInstructions": "Use discount code WASINVITED at www.mywebsite.com/upgrade" }

 ## Implementation